 Urn Bearers will be his grandchildren: Ben Wiese, Danielle Allen, Matthew Aas and Michael Aas.

 He married Mary Lou Raderschadt on June 18, 1960 at the Immaculate Conception Catholic Church in Watertown.
 Together the couple raised three children, Cheryl, Sheila and Nancy.
 Curtis was employed by the Watertown Police Department for nine years.
-He was honorably discharged from the Army National Guard in 1961.
-Curtis was then Sheriff of Codington County for 10 years.
+He was then Sheriff of Codington County for ten years.
 Later he started Batteries Unlimited, retiring in 2001.

 He enjoyed fishing, hunting, camping and metal detecting.